-The dusty environments of Helmand and other areas of Afghanistan present significant risk of Q Fever, particularly when helicopter downdraughts cause dust, containing the offending particles, to become airborne and to circulate.
+The dusty environments of Helmand and other areas of Afghanistan present a significant risk of Q Fever, particularly when helicopter downdraughts cause dust, containing the offending particles, to become airborne and to circulate.

 Many cases of Q fever are initially asymptomatic, and so the infected soldier is at first unaware of their infection.
 Symptoms generally begin 2-3 weeks after infection.
-The symptoms of this ‘acute‘ Q fever include fever, extreme fatigue, photophobia (aversion to light) and a severe headache , frequently retro-orbital (‘ behind the eyes’).
+The symptoms of this ‘acute‘ Q fever include fever, extreme fatigue, photophobia (aversion to light) and a severe headache, frequently retro-orbital (‘ behind the eyes’).

-Other symptoms can include chills, sweats, nausea, vomiting and diarrhea, and a fine, slightly raised rash.
+Other symptoms can include chills, sweats, nausea, vomiting and diarrhoea, and a fine, slightly raised rash.
 The acute fever often resolves spontaneously and is dismissed as a ‘cold’, however pneumonia or hepatitis can develop during the acute phase.

 ‘Chronic’ Q fever occurs when the fever persists and often becomes severe (this happens in approx. 1-2 % of cases of infection).
 The most common presentation of chronic Q fever is an endocarditis (infection of the heart’s inner lining).

 Additional late complications can be hepatitis, osteomyelitis (infection of the bone marrow) and optic neuritis (inflammation of the optic nerve, which can cause temporary vision loss and/or pain, typically in one eye only).

 Prolonged fatigue can follow Q fever and can be accompanied by a constellation of disabling symptoms including headaches, sweats, arthralgia (joint pains), pain and/or involuntary twitching in muscles, and enlarged and painful lymph nodes.